The Accuracy Of Current ADHD Statistics

 What Causes ADHD?

-While studies continue to discuss what might cause ADHD, several factors could play a role.
+While ADHD research continues to discuss what might cause ADHD, several factors could play a role.
 One study shows that ADHD has a hereditary rate of 74% or more, meaning parents may be likely to pass it on to their children.
 Children might also develop ADHD symptoms from lifestyle or differing needs.
 In a fast-paced environment, attention span could be lessened, especially as short-form video content and social media become more popular.

 The CDC reports that factors influencing ADHD could include: